-Grab a cuppa or coffee or beverage of your choice and just browse around in my mind and written word space.
+Do grab a cuppa or your favorite coffee or any beverage of your choice, and then, begin browsing around in my mind and written word space of my blogsite.

-I love reading different kinds of books.
-If they are prohibited or banned, I am curious to read them!
-The passion that I put in the reading, is almost equally spent in talking about them.
+I love reading different kinds of books in English mostly!
+If they are prohibited or banned, then my curiousity to read them increases!
+The passion that I put in the reading, is almost equally spent in talking, arguing, and discussing about them.

 Here is every teacher’s nightmare quote!

 “Tell Me and I forget, teach me and I may remember, involve me and I learn!” ~ Benjamin Franklin

 But then….I look at it this way!

 For me when you give a child a book which is a simple door that leads to many more then, the quote will sound something like this:

 Tell me a tale and I can’t forget, teach me a moral and I may memorize, involve me in the story and I am a fan! ~ Vidya Suri